AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/configuring-pipelines/introduction-ci-cd-pipelines.md

 * Front End Code Quality
 * Front End Deployment

+### Before you Configure Front End Pipelines {#before-start}

+Before you start configuring the Front End pipelines, see AEM Quick Site Creation Journey for an end to end workflow through the easy-to-use AEM Quick Site Creation tool.
+This documentation site will help you streamline the front-end development of your AEM Site and quickly customize your site with no AEM backend knowledge.

+### Configure your Front End Pipeline {#configure-front-end}

+To learn how to configure Front End Pipeline, refer to:

+* Adding a Production Pipeline
+* Adding a Non-Production Pipeline

 ## Full Stack Pipelines {#full-stack-pipeline}

 Full Stack pipeline gives the user the option to deploy back-end, front-end and HTTPD/dispatcher configuration all at the same time.
 It deploys code and content to the AEM runtime including front end code (JavaScript/CSS) packaged as AEM Client Libraries.
 It may deploy web tier configuration if a Web Tier pipeline is not configured.
 This represents the 'uber' pipeline, while giving users the options to exclusively deploy their Front End code or dispatcher configuration via the Front End pipeline and the Web Tier Config pipeline respectively.

 The following restrictions will apply: